 You'll need a student visa to study in New Zealand.
 You can apply for the visa online, as long as you have all your documents.
 The fee for the student visa varies slightly based on your country of citizenship, but usually runs about NZ$250.

 All of New Zealand's most popular study abroad host universities offer some type of scholarship or other financial aid -- yes, even for international students!
-The University of Auckland has dozens of scholarships available for international students, researchers, and citizens of certain countries, while the University of Canterbury offers funding for everyone from theology students to women enrolled in engineering degrees.
+The University of Canterbury offers funding for everyone from theology students to women enrolled in engineering degrees.

 Your home university may also have funding available to support overseas study or research, so be sure to ask your study abroad office about scholarships or other financial aid opportunities.